Forcibly Displaced Persons (FDP) Programme

 Progress

-The DRC project was discontinued after the seed funding in 2019 following change of strategic focus.
+The DRC project was discontinued after the seed funding in 2019 following change of strategic focus and delays in the project.

 The Uganda project ended in March 2022 and had achieved the following: